Cuba the Country

 What will it cost for a…?

-To help you budget the proper amount of spending cash for the items not included in your tour, we have compiled a list of items and services and how much each generally cost.
+To help you budget the proper amount of spending cash for the items not included in your tour, we have compiled a list of items and services and how much each generally costs.
 This information will be shared with you in your booking confirmation email.

 Electronics & Internet